Markov chain Monte Carlo without evaluating the target: an auxiliary variable approach

-For readers already familiar with SGLD, another natural perspective is to view Algorithm \ref{alg:Tuna--SGLD} as a minibatch Metropolized version of SGLD.
+Algorithm \ref{alg:Tuna--SGLD} is a Metropolized version of SGLD.
 If each iteration of Algorithm \ref{alg:Tuna--SGLD} skips Steps 5--7 for the acceptance--rejection correction, it becomes exactly the SGLD algorithm described in \cite{welling2011bayesian} with a fixed step size.
-The SGLD algorithm is a noisier but much faster version of the Unadjusted Langevin Algorithm (ULA).
-Both ULA and SGLD with a fixed step size have systematic bias, as they do not converge to the target distribution \(\pi(\theta\mid x)\) even after an infinite number of steps \citep{vollmer2016exploration}.
-Introducing a straightforward Metropolis--Hastings acceptance--rejection step can ensure the correct stationary distribution but requires full-dataset evaluation, which undermines the advantage of SGLD.
-Therefore, deriving an acceptance--rejection version of SGLD using minibatch data is considered an open problem.
-To quote from \cite{welling2011bayesian}: \textit{ ``Interesting directions of future research includes deriving a MH rejection step based on mini-batch data $\ldots$''} Algorithm \ref{alg:Tuna--SGLD} offers a solution to this problem under the same assumptions as Algorithm \ref{alg:TunaMH}.
+SGLD is attractive for its computational efficiency, but it is known to suffer from systematic bias.
+Thus, constructing an acceptance--rejection version of SGLD that uses only minibatch data is viewed as an open problem.
+To quote from \cite{welling2011bayesian}: \textit{ ``Interesting directions of future research includes deriving a MH rejection step based on minibatch data $\ldots$''} Algorithm \ref{alg:Tuna--SGLD} offers a solution to this problem.